facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 So to set showing only every other line number, we could do the following.
 Line options are separated by a space, and "line step" is always the second option, so you must specify line start before line step.

-Pygments currently implements step a little weird.
-Step is always relative to 1, not from the specified starting line number.
-Pygments doesn't pad before the first shown step even when the starting line number doesn't align with the first step.
-If the starting does not align with the first step, line numbers could be off.
-Step is best used when using 1 as the starting line.
-Hopefully Pygments will fix this in the future.

 !!! example "Nth Line Example"

     ````tab="Source"